DDieterich/DTGen/trunk/supp/README.txt

-DTGen "src" (Source) README File
-   Developed by DMSTEX (http://dmstex.com)
+DTGen "supp" (Supplemental Install and Sample) README File Developed by DMSTEX (http://dmstex.com)

 Files and Directories:
 ----------------------
-dtgen  - DTGen source code directory comp_file.sql     - Used by an alternaitve path in fullgen.sql create_owner.sql  - Used by install.sql to create the DTGen owner and roles
+comp_file.sql     - Used by an alternaitve path in fullgen.sql
+create_owner.sql  - Used by install.sql to create the DTGen owner and roles
-                    (Must be run as sys or system) (New Schema Owner Name is the first parameter) (New Schema Owner Password is the second parameter) (New Schema Owner Default Tablespace is the third parameter) (New Schema Owner Temporary Tablespace is the fourth parameter) create_user.sql   - Script to create an application user (Must be run by sys or system) (Creates the user and synonyms and grants permissions) fullgen.sql       - Script to generate all scripts for an application (The ABBR of the application is the first parameter) rebuild.sql       - Script to rebuild DTGen after making modifications select_file.sql   - Used by an alternative path in fullgen.sql
+                     -) Must be run as sys or system -) New Schema Owner Name is the first parameter -) New Schema Owner Password is the second parameter -) New Schema Owner Default Tablespace is the third parameter -) New Schema Owner Temporary Tablespace is the fourth parameter create_user.sql   - Sample script to create an application user -) Must be run by sys or system -) Creates the user and synonyms and grants permissions fullgen.sql       - Sample script to generate scripts for an application -) The ABBR of the application is the first parameter select_file.sql   - Used by an alternative path in fullgen.sql

 Scripts created by fullgen.sql:
 -------------------------------
-install_db.sql     - Creates the schema objects needed for the database (data-tier)
+dtgen_dataload.ctl - SQL*Loader control file with data that will generate DTGen install_db.sql     - Creates the schema objects needed for the database (data-tier)
                       -) GLOBal objects (Global Types, UTIL_LOG, and UTIL & GLOB Package) -) ODS objects (Sequences, Tables, Indexes, and POP Packages) -) INTEGrity objects (Table Constraints/Triggers and TAB Packages) -) OLTP objects (Views, View Packages, and DML Packages) -) MODuleS objects (Place holder for Tailored Packages) install_db_sec.sql - Creates security for the schema objects needed for the database install_mt.sql     - Creates the schema objects needed for the mid-tier -) Global DIST objects (Global Synonyms, UTIL_LOG, and UTIL Package) -) DISTribution objects (Distributed Synonyms, MVs, and TAB Packages) -) OLTP objects (Views, View Packages, and DML Packages) -) MODuleS objects (Place holder for Tailored Packages) install_mt_sec.sql - Creates security for the schema objects needed for the mid-tier install_usr.sql    - Creates synonyms for the application user install_gui.sql    - Creates the Maintenance GUI (Forms, Reports, Menus, LOVs, and Preferences)